trstlabs/intento/docs/ibc/CLI.md

 ### Design

-If host chain is offline then AutoTxs will resume afterwards.
+If host chain is offline then AutoTXs will resume afterwards.

-If packet times out when there are no relayers, channel will be closed and `AutoTx` will stop execution.
+If packet times out when there are no relayers, channel will be closed and `AutoTX` will stop execution.

 We check if the message is valid using `ValidateBasic()` in `SubmitAutoTx`.
 This is because if message returns an error at basic validation on the host chain, the packet won't be included.
 If a next packet arrives before timeout, the packet sequence will mismatch.
 The ICA channel will timeout.
 A new Interchain account address must be generated to resume using ICA.
 By checking for validity we prevent these issues from arising.

 If a message retuns an error after basic validation, there won't be an acknoledgement. `Executed` will be `false` for that given execution entry.
-The ICA remains active and AutoTx resumes.
+The ICA remains active and AutoTX resumes.